jorgetrejo36/resume-projects/WarSimulation/README.md

 # Simulation of the card game "War"

-Description: This program is a simulation of the famous card game of war.
+Description: This program is a simulation, made with Python, of the famous card game of war.
 The rules for the game as used in the program are as follows.

 ## Rules in War